jackmoore/jackmoore.github.io/_posts/2011-07-18-ie-transparency-problems.md

 			+ this.src + ",sizingMethod='crop')");
 	}

-This is how ColorBox enables PNG alpha-transparency support in IE6.
+This is how Colorbox enables PNG alpha-transparency support in IE6.
 Using CSS expressions are not supported in IE8 and their use is discouraged in general, but IE6 users have limited options here.

 ## ClearType Issues